Khudi: Tolerance and Forbearance

 Tolerance for other people's views and manners represents intellectual breath and spiritual expansion in khudi, and its cultivation is beneficial to any human society.
 It is obvious that if every member of a group is to develop his individuality to the fullest extent, intolerance will only lead to perpetual quarrels and conflicts.
 Iqbal remarks: "The principal of the ego-sustaining deed is respect for the ego in myself as well as in others."

-Iqbal's tolerance is born of strength, not of weakness, it is the tolerance of man of strong faith who has fervently cherished convictions his own, but, on that very account, realizes that respect is due to those of others.
+Iqbal's tolerance is born of strength, not of weakness, it is the tolerance of man of strong faith who has fervently cherished convictions his own, but, on that very account, realises that respect is due to those of others.
 In this sense Iqbal believes in forbearance and tolerance as the basis of true humanism and genuine religious spirit.
 To his son he gives this advice: "Religion is a constant yearning for perfection, It begins in reverence and ends in love; It is a sin to utter hash words, for the believer and the unbeliever are alike children of God;What is Adamiyat?
-Respect for man,learn to appreciate the true worth of man; The man of love earns the ways of God, and is benevolent alike to the believer and the unbeliever."
+Respect for man, learn to appreciate the true worth of man; The man of love earns the ways of God, and is benevolent alike to the believer and the unbeliever."
 In his Gabriel's Wing, Iqbal expresses his respect for truth and love for mankind in a vivid sense: "The God-intoxicated Faqir is neither of the East nor of the West, I belong neither to Delhi nor Isfahan nor Samarkand.
-I speak out what I consider to be the truth, I am befooled neither by the mosque nor by the modern civilization; Friends and strangers are both displeased with me, For I can not confuse deadly poison with sugar.
-How can a man who sees and understands truth,Confuse a mound of earth with Mount Damavand."
+I speak out what I consider to be the truth, I am befooled neither by the mosque nor by the modern civilisation; Friends and strangers are both displeased with me, For I can not confuse deadly poison with sugar.
+How can a man who sees and understands truth, Confuse a mound of earth with Mount Damavand."